Jenahh/Dawgs-Nutrition/README.md

 We presented our project in front of the judges.
 It was a culmination of hard work and a chance to demonstrate the unique aspects of our project.
 Even though we were in the beginner tier and faced front-end challenges as none of us had worked in that area before, our dedication shone through in our presentation.

 While we may not have developed trhe most glamorous app ever, we certainly leared very much from this experience.
-This hackathon was not just about the competition; it was about personal and professional growth, and "The Dawgsss" embraced every moment of the journey.
+This hackathon was not just about the competition; it was about personal and professional growth, and we did our very best to embrace every moment of the journey.

 _________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________